Collaborative Project on Digital Security and Artificial Intelligence, Robotics and Autonomous Systems

 If a project contributes to increasing the proportion of women in the subject areas natural science and technology, this will count as positive in the assessment of the Impact criterion.

 All grant applications that fall within the thematic framework of the call will be assessed by external specialists.
 Applications that do not fall within the thematic framework of the call will not be assessed.

-Grant proposals that have received an overall mark of 6 or 7 will be awarded funding.
 Applications with a lower overall mark will not be eligible for funding.